Nitin-singh03/Nitin-singh03/README.md

 # Hi there, I'm Nitin Singh 👋

-> [cite_start]I'm a passionate and driven Computer Science student at **VIT Chennai**, specializing in **Artificial Intelligence & Machine Learning** with an expected graduation in 2027[cite: 4, 5, 6]. [cite_start]I thrive on building full-stack applications that solve real-world problems and have a strong foundation in **Data Structures & Algorithms** and **Object-Oriented Programming**[cite: 17].
+I'm a passionate and driven Computer Science student at **VIT Chennai**, specializing in **Artificial Intelligence & Machine Learning** with an expected graduation in 2027.
+I thrive on building full-stack applications that solve real-world problems and have a strong foundation in **Data Structures & Algorithms** and **Object-Oriented Programming**.
 I am also an active competitive programmer, constantly honing my problem-solving skills.

 ---